 Safety Regulations and Industry Standards

-Over the past few years the shark cage diving industry has mushroomed.
-The DEAT Marine and Coastal Management department has issued concessions to 12 companys to run commercial cage diving operations.
+Over the past few years, the shark cage diving industry has mushroomed.
+The DEAT Marine and Coastal Management department has issued concessions to 12 companies to run commercial cage diving operations.
 (Gansbaai 8, Mossel Bay 1 and False Bay 3).
 The industry, though booming, is small and very tightly regulated.
 Marine Biologist Alison Towner said that people think that because it is South Africa the rules and regulations will be soft.
-However it is exactly the opposite.
+However, it is exactly the opposite.
 Marine Dynamics functions under the safety regulations and standards of no less than three organisations.

-Eight companies run shark cage diving operations in Gansbaai.
+Eight companies run shark cage diving operations in Gansbaai on the Whale Coast.
 Each one has their own boat and their own cage.
 Looking at them from the land I have to say they looked pretty strong.
 Welded metal bars across a frame with a sturdy floor and a movable roof.
 I chatted to a few of the crew members from different boats to get their thoughts and everyone seemed in agreement that it was 100% safe.
 As the Marine Dynamics crew pointed out in the briefing, the most dangerous part of the trip was the drive from Cape Town!